— BLURB —

 Beyond the ability to make a viewer get a real-time glimpse of the action, there are opportunities for direct revenue generation using streaming softward such as Wirecast.
 This allows the stream producer to display sponsored logos, pre-recorded video, lower thirds along with many other options.
 The opportunity to display sponsored streaming content opens up new revenue windows to go along with expanded creative capabilities.

 I learned how to use Photoshop when I was 14.
 Since then, I've studied graphic design and gotten comfortable with several other graphic-editing programs.
 This is helpful in branding, putting together compelling presentations, and creating content for social.
 Something I often notice on brands' social media channels is the lack of symbiosis between the social media manager and creative team.
 Trending topics are often a first-to-market race of who can create the best and most related meme or visual.
 The ability to swiftly package visual content is crucial in standing out from the rest.
-Place your answer to the question here.

 Video is an exciting space for me.
 The challenge of taking choppy footage, making it crisp and telling a story is a skill that I am always challenging myself to get better at.
 Another fun thing about video is the obvious: That it moves.
 A decade of manipulating layers in Photoshop armed with the tools to slip rather seemlessly into Premiere and After Effects.

 I've traveled thousands and thousands of miles in the name of experiential marketing for brands including NBA on ESPN, EA Sports, Peak Performance, Chicago Cubs and Mens Fitness.
 During this time, I managed tours, drove an ESPN-branded RV from New York to LA andmade impressions on hundreds of thousands of fans.

 In addition to experiential, I've played management and documentary roles for a variety of events including sports games and concerts.